 My work investigates our basic human need to connect with each other on multiple levels: socially, politically and culturally.
 I explore the intellectual and emotional narratives of joy, struggle, acceptance and assimilation as well as the change and growth that affect daily life.

 I have a multilayered process that includes experimenting with medium, color, line, repetition and form.
 In my studio practice, I combine traditional methods of drawing and painting with experimental techniques in printmaking and collage, finding balance between representational and abstract.
 My work has gradually grown into the public realm as part of my social practice.

 With roots in the Dominican Republic, Silvia is an interdisciplinary artist who has based her art practice in the Boston area for over fifteen years.
-Her work is informed by her own personal narratives and responds to her identities as an immigrant woman of color, an educator, a visual artist and a designer.
+Her work is informed by her own personal narratives and responds to her identities as an immigrant, educator, artist and designer.
 She is motivated by the power of the creative process as an agent for positive change.
 Her collaborative works with community partners and commissions include public art projects in Boston, Cambridge, Chelsea, Lynn, Salem, Beverly, Danvers and Marblehead.

 In addition to her fine art practice, she is an award-winning design professional, working for over 13 years with high-profile companies and institutions such as the Museum of Fine Arts, Boston, the World Health Organization, the World Bank and the Bill & Melinda Gates Foundation.